oeg-upm/morph-graphql/README.md

 # mapping-translator
 Translate OBDA mappings (R2RML/RML) into GraphQL Resolvers

-## Running the mapping translator
+## Installing and Running the mapping translator
 1. ```git clone https://github.com/oeg-upm/mapping-translator```
 2. ```cd mapping-translator```
 3. ```npm install```
 4. ```node app.js```

-## Example 1: Translating RML mappings to GraphQL Resolvers for MongoDB and Python (Assuming that you have MongoDB, python and pip installed on your computer)
+## Example 1: Translating mappings locallly for MongoDB and Python (Assuming that you have MongoDB, python and pip installed on your computer)
 1. go to http://localhost:8082/transform
 2. specify your rml mappings
 3. click the "submit" button, hopefully a zip file containing all the necessary files will be generated
 4. unzip that zip file and run the "startup.sh" script
 5. Your graphql application is now ready at http://localhost:5000/graphql

-## Example 2: with JavaScript and Sqlite (assuming that you have npm and node installed)
+## Example 2: Translating mappings online for Javascript and SQLite (assuming that you have npm and node installed)
 1. ```mkdir output```
 2. ```cd output```
 3. Download the example database ```wget https://github.com/oeg-upm/mapping-translator/raw/master/example/sqlite/personas.sqlite```